moorepants/dissertation/davisbicycle.rst

 Our proposal called for two bicycles, but somehow Luke and I hatched a plan to build a single multi-purpose bicycle to "save money and time".
 Arend sent Danique over in January 2010 to do her internship with us.
-She was super bright and made great progress on the custom data acquisition system we'd envisioned.
-We'd decided to go fairly low level and use an Arduino paired with with a set of digital sensors.
+She was an excellent intern and made great progress on the custom data acquisition system we had envisioned.
+We decided to use a low level microprocessor, the Arduino, paired with with a set of digital sensors for data acquisition and control.
 During this time, Luke and I had our roughest moments working together which was mostly rooted in my frustrations with the progress of this bicycle design.
 I'd already built a bicycle with Jodi that did almost everything I needed and I felt like I was reinventing the wheel and wasting time with all this low level data acquisition work.
 Things eventually broke down after the stress boiled to the top and we sat down with Mont to figure out how to solve things.
 The conclusion was to split the bicycle back into two and each of us move forward more independently.
-I think this was the absolutely right move for me in terms of getting the project done as I'd planned and the stress immediately went away.
+I think this was the absolutely right move for me in terms of getting the project done as I planned and the stress immediately went away.
 But the part I'm still bothered about was my inability to work in a direct team with Luke when the pressure to get things done was high.
 I know that if we work together, the final product would be many times greater than our independent work because of our complimentary skill sets, but conflicting visions of the final product and the path to get there really put a wall between us.
 I'm continually learning how to do teamwork and probably always will be.
 I doubt it is one of my strong points, as I always tend to want control.
 I hope that I can develop strong team environments for my students in the future.

 Nevertheless, the instrumented bicycle moved forward.
-I was awarded an extra grant to cover my stipend for the summer of 2010 and we used the NSF funds that would have covered me to hire Gilbert, a new student in our lab, to help us out for the summer.
+I was awarded an extra grant to cover my stipend for the summer of 2010 so we hired Gilbert, a new student in our lab, to help us out for the summer.
 Between me, Gilbert, and our undergraduate interns Mohammed, Stephen, Eric, and Chet we plowed through the bicycle construction through the summer pretty much putting the instrumented bicycle back on schedule for experimentation in the fall.
 But even with the summer push, it ended up taking me all fall quarter and some into the new year to get the bicycle in a working state and ready for the experimentation.
-This chapter details all that went into its design and operation of the Davis instrumented bicycle.
+This chapter discusses the design and operation of the Davis instrumented bicycle.

 Introduction
 ============

-This chapter details the design and implementation of an instrumented bicycle capable of accurately measuring the essential kinematics and kinetics associated with the human control of the bicycle.
+This chapter details the design and implementation of an instrumented bicycle capable of accurately measuring the essential kinematics and kinetics associated with human control of the bicycle.

 I had originally considered using motion capture for the kinematics as we had very successful results measuring the complete kinematic configuration of the bicycle and rider with motion capture techniques as explained in Chapter :ref:`motioncapture`, but I no longer had access to a system as good as the one at the Vrije Universiteit.
-The systems available here could capture the motion on the treadmill but were not especially not suited to capture the motion of the bicycle on the ground.
+The systems available in Davis could capture the motion on the treadmill but were not especially not suited to capture the motion of the bicycle on the ground.
 With this in mind, we decided to expand upon the on board measurement techniques used in the Delft Instrumented bicycle as the basic design principle.
 This would allow the bicycle to collect data in a variety of environments.
 The most notable downside was inaccurate location tracking of the system.
 But we concluded that this wouldn't be detrimental to system identification and moved forward with the instrumentation.